Johnny Mathis: Showbiz millionaire

 In June 1957, Mathis appeared on the TV program The Ed Sullivan Show, which helped increase his popularity.
-Later that year, Mathis released his second single to sell one million copies, "Chances Are".
+Later that year, he released his second single to sell one million copies, "Chances Are".
 In November, he released "Wild Is the Wind", which featured in the film of the same title and was nominated for the Academy Award for Best Original Song.
 Mathis performed the song at the ceremony in March 1958.

 The week before Mathis appeared at the Academy Awards, Johnny's Greatest Hits was released.
 The album spent an unprecedented 490 consecutive weeks (nearly nine and a half years) on the Billboard top 200 album charts, including three weeks at number one.
 It held the record for the most weeks on the top Billboard 200 albums in the U.S. for 15 years, until Pink Floyd's The Dark Side of the Moon (March 1973) reached 491 weeks in October 1983.

 Later in 1958, Mathis made his second film appearance for 20th Century Fox, singing the song "A Certain Smile" in the film of that title.
 The song was also nominated for the Academy Award for Best Original Song.
 By the end of the year, Mathis was set to earn $1 million a year.
 Critics called him "the velvet voice".
 In 1959, Mathis released his album Heavenly, which topped the Billboard album chart for five weeks during its historic 295-week run.

 In 1962, Ebony magazine listed Mathis as one of 30-35 millionaires on its list of "America's 100 Richest Negroes".
 He had two of his biggest hits in 1962 and 1963, with "Gina" (number 6) and "What Will Mary Say" (number 9).

 Split from Noga

 In October 1964, Mathis sued Noga to void their management arrangement, which Noga fought with a countersuit in December.
 After splitting from Noga, Mathis established Jon Mat Records, incorporated in California on May 11, 1967, to produce his recordings, and Rojon Productions, incorporated in California on September 30, 1964, to handle all his concert, theater, showroom, and TV appearances, and all promotional and charitable activities.
 (Previously, Mathis had founded Global Records to produce his Mercury albums.)
-Mathis' new manager and business partner was Ray Haughn, who helped guide Mathis' career until his death in 1984.
+His new manager and business partner was Ray Haughn, who helped guide Mathis's career until his death in 1984.